Are you planning a visit to Lithuania’s second city and are wondering what to do in Kaunas?

-Edgy and artistic, Kaunas manages to pack a significant amount of charm into its “rough-around-the-edges” exterior and its selection as the European Capital of Culture for 2022 has prompted massive improvements in the city’s tourism infrastructure.
+Edgy and artistic, Kaunas manages to pack a significant amount of charm into its “rough-around-the-edges” exterior and I really enjoyed the few days I spent in this underrated city.

-Getting To and Around Kaunas
+Getting To & Around Kaunas

 Kaunas is located about 100 kilometres west of Lithuania’s capital city of Vilnius and is easily accessible from most major cities nearby.
 There are multiple daily bus connections from Vilnius and other Lithuanian cities, as well as Warsaw, Riga and Tallinn.

 Kaunas is also home to a small international airport which serves both Ryanair, Wizzair, and LOT Polish Airlines from many destinations across Europe.
-Because of this, the Kaunas has become a popular option for a low-cost city break destination.

 Kaunas is a small city and most everything that is of interest to visitors is within walking distance of the compact Old Town.
 However, if a site lies a bit out of reach, there is an extensive and easy-to-use public transport system.

-Taxis are also quite affordable and can be accessed through the Bolt app which functions almost exactly like Uber.
-It is worth noting that in Lithuania, along with the rest of the Baltic States, it is not commonplace to hail a taxi off of the street.
+It is worth noting that in Lithuania, along with the rest of the Baltic States, it is not commonplace to hail a taxi off the street.
 Locals generally call a taxi company or use the Bolt app and if you do this as well, you will almost certainly get a better rate.

 Kaunas Castle

-The most iconic and impressive site in Kaunas would undoubtedly be its imposing castle situated at the confluence of the Nemunas and Neris rivers.
 Originally constructed in the 14th century, this red brick castle is reminiscent of others in the region.
 Surrounded by a large park on the banks of the rivers, it is the perfect place to visit if the weather is warm and sunny.

 Museum of the History of Lithuanian Medicine and Pharmacy